griffinbank/rules_clojure/README.md

 clojure_library(
     name = "libbbq",
     srcs = ["bbq.clj"],
     deps = ["foo"],
     resource_strip_prefix = ["src"],
     aot = ["foo.core"])
 ```

-It is likely you're using Bazel because you have large projects with long compile and or test steps.
-In general, rules_clojure attempts to AOT as much as possible by default.
+It is likely you're interested in using Bazel because you have large projects with long compile and or test steps.
+In general, rules_clojure attempts to AOT as much as possible, for speed.

 `clojure_library` produces a jar.

-`srcs` are present on the classpath while AOTing, but the `.clj` is not added to the jar (class files resulting from the AOT will be added to the jar).
+- `srcs` are present on the classpath while AOTing, but the `.clj` is not added to the jar (class files resulting from the AOT will be added to the jar).
-`deps` may be `clojure_library` or any bazel JavaInfo target (`java_library`, etc). `aot` is a list of namespaces to compile.
+- `deps` may be `clojure_library` or any bazel JavaInfo target (`java_library`, etc).
+- `aot` is a list of namespaces to compile.
-`resources` are unconditionally added to the jar. `rules_java` expects all code to follow the maven directory layout, and does not support building jars from source files in other locations.
+- `resources` are unconditionally added to the jar. `rules_java` expects all code to follow the maven directory layout, and does not support building jars from source files in other locations.
 To avoid Clojure projects being forced into the maven directory layout, use `resource_strip_prefix`, which behaves the same as in `java_library`.

 Because of clojure's general lack of concern about the difference between runtime and compile-time (e.g. AOT), all clojure rules accept `deps` only.
-Output jars will specify `deps` for both compile time and runtime dependencies (because a downstream library might depend on the library, and whether it's a `dep` or `runtime_dep` depends on whether the downstream library is AOTing or not.
+Output jars will use `deps` in both compile time and runtime dependencies (because a downstream library might depend on the library, and whether it's a `dep` or `runtime_dep` depends on whether the downstream library is AOTing or not.

 ### clojure_repl